plone/documentation/docs/deployment/caching/control-panel.md

 ### {guilabel}`Caching operation`

-Where caching rulesets (hints about views and resources used for caching purposes) can be associated with caching operations.
+Where caching {doc}`rulesets <rulesets-and-caching-operations>` (hints about views and resources used for caching purposes) can be associated with caching operations.

 Those either intercept a request to return a cached response, or modify a response to add cache control headers.